OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Related Work

 \subsection{Visual Localization for Multi-Session Mapping}

-Visual localization (VLoc), which registers a query camera to a reference map, provides the spatial alignment necessary for collaborative localization.
-We classify existing literature into two categories: hierarchical and direct methods.
+\bt{Visual localization estimates the 6-DoF camera pose against a pre-built reference map, providing the spatial alignment required to merge multi-session observations.
+We classify existing approaches into hierarchical and direct methods.}

-\tb{\ti{Hierarchical Methods}} operate in two stages: \ti{topological localization} to identify corresponding places across sessions, followed by \ti{metric localization} to compute precise camera poses.
-The topological stage commonly relies on VPR, employing global image representations such as Bag-of-Words~\cite{galvez2012bags} or learned descriptors like NetVLAD~\cite{arandjelovi2015netvlad}.
-Sequence-based methods \cite{milford2012seqslam,vysotska2015lazy,garg2021seqnet} further improve robustness to perceptual aliasing~\cite{lajoie2019modeling} by utilizing temporal coherence across consecutive images, though they require careful tuning of hyper-parameters such as the sequence length.
-The subsequent stage typically involves explicit, structure-based maps to perform feature-based geometric refinement~\cite{pan2024robust,liu2024slideslam,tian2022kimera}, often realized through Perspective-n-Point (PnP) algorithms~\cite{gao2003complete} combined with RANSAC~\cite{fischler1981random}.
-Alternatively, map-free relocalization approaches have been proposed, utilizing depth prediction with PnP or employing RAFT-based backbones to couple optical flow prediction with novel differentiable solvers~\cite{lipson2024multi}.
-Such hierarchical frameworks, which estimate the pose in a coarse-to-fine manner, currently dominate multi-session mapping research~\cite{karrer2018cvi,tian2022kimera,xu2024d}.
+\bt{\tb{\ti{Hierarchical Methods}} operate in two stages: topological localization to identify corresponding images between sessions, followed by metric localization to compute precise camera poses.
+The topological stage commonly relies on VPR, employing global image representations such as Bag-of-Words~\cite{galvez2012bags} or learned descriptors such as NetVLAD~\cite{arandjelovi2015netvlad}.
+Sequence-based methods \cite{milford2012seqslam,garg2021seqnet} improve robustness to perceptual aliasing~\cite{lajoie2019modeling} by exploiting temporal coherence across consecutive images, though they require careful tuning of hyper-parameters such as sequence length.
+Metric localization typically refines poses on explicit landmark-based maps~\cite{pan2024robust,liu2024slideslam,tian2022kimera} via Perspective-n-Point (PnP)~\cite{gao2003complete} with RANSAC~\cite{fischler1981random}, or, in map-free variants, via depth-prediction PnP or RAFT-based backbones coupling optical flow with differentiable solvers~\cite{lipson2024multi}.
+Coarse-to-fine frameworks currently dominate multi-session mapping~\cite{karrer2018cvi,tian2022kimera,xu2024d}.}

-\tb{\ti{Direct Methods}} bypass an explicit topological localization stage and instead attempt to solve for the final 6-DoF metric pose directly.
-Typical approaches include SCR \cite{brachmann2023accelerated}, which predicts the 3D world coordinates corresponding to 2D query pixels (from which a pose is then solved), and Absolute Pose Regression (APR) \cite{kendall2015posenet}, which directly regresses the camera pose in a single feed-forward pass.
-However, both approaches require training a scene-specific model and are generally insufficiently robust or accurate for large-scale scenes~\cite{jiang2025rscore}, especially when compared to the precision offered by hierarchical pipelines.
+\bt{\tb{\ti{Direct Methods}} bypass explicit topological localization and instead estimate the final 6-DoF pose in a single step.
+Typical approaches include scene coordinate regression (SCR)~\cite{brachmann2023accelerated}, which predicts 3D world coordinates for 2D query pixels before solving for pose, and absolute pose regression (APR)~\cite{kendall2015posenet}, which regresses the camera pose directly in a single feed-forward pass.
+However, both require training a scene-specific model and remain insufficiently robust for large scenes, particularly compared to hierarchical pipelines.}